CNP-CIIMAR/FAALPred/utilities/README.md

-# FAALs Taxonomic Analysis: barplot_normalized_counts.py
+# Script 4: FAALs Taxonomic Analysis: barplot_normalized_counts.py

 This repository contains a Python script for analyzing Fatty Acyl AMP Ligases (FAALs) across different taxonomic groups.
 The script processes input data tables, filters and aggregates FAAL counts, normalizes the data, and generates informative visualizations to help understand the distribution and prevalence of FAALs in various taxonomic levels.
  Load and Update Taxonomic Data: Reads two input TSV files containing organism and assembly information, updates taxonomic lineages using the NCBI taxonomy database via the ete3 library.